Aliases for HOXA10 Gene

 GeneCards Summary for HOXA10 Gene

 HOXA10 (Homeobox A10) is a Protein Coding gene.
-Diseases associated with HOXA10 include Cryptorchidism and Endometriosis.
-Among its related pathways are Transcriptional misregulation in cancer and Signaling events mediated by HDAC Class III.
+Diseases associated with HOXA10 include Endometriosis and Clivus Chordoma.
+Among its related pathways are Signaling events mediated by HDAC Class III and Transcriptional misregulation in cancer.
 GO annotations related to this gene include RNA polymerase II core promoter proximal region sequence-specific DNA binding and histone deacetylase binding.
 An important paralog of this gene is HOXD10.

 UniProtKB/Swiss-Prot for HOXA10 Gene

 Sequence-specific transcription factor which is part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.
 Binds to the DNA sequence 5-AA[AT]TTTTATTAC-3.